ubeyidah/ubeyidah/README.md

 💼 About Me

-I’m a young student and developer based in Ethiopia, turning ideas into real projects across web, mobile, and AI systems, including intelligent tools and agents.
+I’m student and developer based in Ethiopia, turning ideas into real projects across web, mobile, and AI systems, including intelligent tools and agents.
 I focus on clean, practical code and continuous improvement, guided by discipline, curiosity, and values grounded in Islam.

 🛠️ Tech & Tools